 "The care and support my son receives is excellent.
 He always looks forward to his carer coming to take him out and we can relax knowing he will be taken care of.
 We have no hesitation recommending this company from our experience."

-Our specialist care services for neuromuscular disorders in Alton & Bordon
+Our specialist care services for neuromuscular disorders in Guildford & Farnham

-Whether you’re looking for homecare for MS patients or homecare for muscular dystrophy, Right at Home Alton & Bordon can help.
-Amongst our specialist homecare services for neuromuscular disorders, we can help with:
+Whether you’re looking for homecare for MS patients or homecare for muscular dystrophy, Right at Home Guildford and Farnham can help.
+When it comes to specialist homecare services for neuromuscular disorders, we can help with:

 - Safety supervision